The Powerful Meaning of Akan Names: Identity, Legacy & Spirituality

 Many Akans still perform traditional naming ceremonies and use their soul names (kradin) alongside their official names.

-Even in the diaspora, Akan names continue to be a way for people to connect with their roots and preserve their identity.
+Even in the diaspora, Akan names remain a way for people to connect with their roots and preserve their identity.

 The Structure of Akan Names